jhuopensource/semesterly/dev/readthedocs.md

    88

 11. What is a FeatureFlowView?
-   Upon initial page load, it retrives all the data needed by the Frontend and stores them in a global variable called initData. initData is then picked up by setup() in init.jsx and passed to the redux state for any other future uses.
+   Upon initial page load, it retrieves all the data needed by the Frontend and stores them in a global variable called initData. initData is then picked up by setup() in init.jsx and passed to the redux state for any other future uses.